OutSystems/docs-product/src/develop/ui/patterns/mobile/rangeslider.md

     ![](images/rangeslider-widget.png)

-1. From the Toolbox, drag the Range Slider widget onto your application's screen.
+1. From the Toolbox, drag the Range Slider widget into the Main Content area of your application's screen.

     ![](images/rangeslider-image-1.png)